1. the process of releasing, and thereby providing relief from, strong or repressed emotions.

 In addition, I have to say that Go was really rocking that hairstyle on the record cover.
 You go, Go!

 The above video has Go performing "Wakasa no Catharsis" with more of a rock kick at a 2007 concert.
+(I'm afraid that video has been taken down.)
 The song hit No. 15 on Oricon and ended up on his 16th album "How Many Ii Kao?"
 (How Many いい顔）which came out on New Year's Day in 1981.